harneetsahi/wikimedia-bannerProject/README.md

 - **Upload a new image:** Fourth input also contains an icon and it allows users to upload a new photo to replace the current banner image.
 I also added this functionality on the banner with the same camera icon for UI consistency.

+### ♿️ Accessibility

+The page is accessibile for keyboard and voiceover users.
+The page is fully responsive for mobile, tablet, and desktop screens.

 ### Default Banner

 By default the banner contains: